notsomeidiot123/KimisOS/docs/boot.md

 - Selecting better load/copy addresses

 	On loading the kernel file, I just pick some arbitrary, pre-chosen spot and say "yeah, this is good enough", but in reality i have on average only 400-ish kb until i start to overwrite the EBDA (which is bad, i do enjoy having ACPI).
 Instead, I want to implement a function to actually look for a continuous point in memory that is large enough to hold the entire kernel (ELF headers and all) without accidentally overwriting important information or running into memory barriers/holes.

+	Edit (11/21/24) I actually added this a *while* ago, but never updated the docs cause I'm forgetful

 ### A20 Line